DPDK/dpdk/doc/guides/nics/cxgbe.rst

   enabled, the outer VLAN tag is preserved in Q-in-Q packets.
 Otherwise, the outer VLAN tag is stripped in Q-in-Q packets.

+- ``force_link_up`` (default **0**)

+  When set to 1, CXGBEVF PMD always forces link as up for all VFs on underlying Chelsio NICs.
+This enables multiple VFs on the same NIC to send traffic to each other even when the physical link is down.

 .. _driver-compilation:

 Driver compilation and testing